-Such integer linear optimization problems are solved by tree search algorithms, e.g., branch-and-cut algorithms, see~\cref{bb} for details.
+Such integer linear optimization problems are solved by tree search algorithms, e.g., branch-and-bound algorithms, see~\cref{sec:algo} for details.
 By dropping the integrality constraints, we again obtain an instance of an LP, which we call \emph{relaxation}.
 Solving the LP relaxation of an ILP provides a valid lower bound on the optimal solution of the problem, i.e., an optimistic approximation, and the quality of such an approximation is largely responsible of the effectiveness of the search scheme. \begin{example} We provide an ILP that encodes all feasible solutions of the TSP, and, due to the objective function, selects the optimal one.
 Essentially, it encodes the order of the nodes or cities within its variables.
 Thereto, let

 and let $w_{ij} > 0$ be the cost or distance of traveling from city $i$ to city $j$, $i\neq j$.
 Then, the TSP can be written as the following ILP:\footnote{Technically, the presented TSP model is for the \emph{asymmetric} version, where the costs $w_{ij}$ and $w_{ji}$ might be different.
 Such a TSP version is represented in a directed graph.
 Instead, the version in Figure \ref{fig:tsp} is \emph{symmetric}, i.e., $w_{ij}=W_{ji}$, and it is represented on an undirected graph.}